DBInstance

 Optional | object

-The endpoint might not be shown for instances whose status is creating. | | endpoint.address
+The endpoint might not be shown for instances with the status of creating. | | endpoint.address

 Optional | string